 Has a 2+ acre parking lot, staffed trailhead (hours of operation), on-site restrooms, permits & merchandise.”

 “Each person visiting the Hatfield-McCoy Trail System, including passengers, is required to purchase an individual User Permit.
 This Permit allows you to ride, in accordance with our rules, on hundreds of miles of private land that make up our eight trails: Bearwallow, Buffalo Mountain, Indian Ridge, Pinnacle Creek, Pocahontas, and Rockhouse.
 User Permits must be displayed on the users’ helmet at all times while on the trails.

 User Permit Pricing WV Residents: $26.50 (w/ tax)

 *West Virginia Residency is determined by state-issued identification for all individuals 16 years of age or older.
 ID must be presented at the time of purchase.

 Ways to Purchase a User Permit

-1) On our Web Site: You will received a Hatfield McCoy Permit in 3 to 5 business days.
+1) On our Web Site: You will receive a Hatfield McCoy Permit in 3 to 5 business days.

 2) At our Visitor Center, just off US State Route 119 and 19 miles south of Charleston, WV.

 3) At one of the following staffed Trailheads.
-See hours of operation on chart below.
+See hours of operation on the chart below.